ozgecanaktass/mobile-provider-api/README.md

 It simulates the backend billing system of a mobile network operator.

 - Users can register, authenticate, and interact with billing operations like adding usage, calculating monthly bills, viewing detailed usage, and paying bills.
 The API enforces JWT-based authentication on protected endpoints and is hosted on [Render](https://render.com) with a PostgreSQL database.
-- Versioning, paging, and JWT-based authentication implemented as per course requirements.
+- Versioning, paging, and JWT-based authentication implemented as per project requirements.

 ---